SandraBabirye/AMR_MachineLearning/README.md

 ## Machine Learning-based prediction of antibiotic resistance in Mycobacterium tuberculosis clinical isolates from Uganda
 Antimircobial resistance (AMR) is a growing challenge recognised as global health emergency posing a great threat to modern medicine.

-In this study we used both bioinformatics and machine learning approaches for analysis.
+This repository contains bioinformatics scripts, Jupyter notebooks, and data for training and testing machine learning (ML) algorithms implemented using the Scikit-learn library in Python.
+A sample ML script for predicting drug resistance to Rifampicin has been provided as a Jupyter notebook file (.ipynb).
+This format allows users to break down the script into manageable and understandable sections.

 ## Bioinformatics analysis for the whole genome sequence data
 This analysis was performed using various key steps and tools/softwares in the command line.

 ## Overview of the steps
 - Quality control
+  1.Quality assessment
-   1.Quality assessment using FastQC and MultiQC 2.Trimming the reads using Trimmomatic
+  2.Trimming the reads
   3.Read taxonomy investigation
 - Indexing the reference genome
 - Read mapping
 - Variant calling
 - Variant filtering
 - Variant annotation
+- Lineage and drug resistance prediction

+**Note** We used the snippy pipeline that does variant calling and also generates a core genome alignment file for phylogenetic tree construction.

 ## Pre-Requisites